 {Our contributions} are as follows:

-\begin{itemize} \item {\bf Algorithmic framework.} We translate the abstract notion of tangles from the mathematical literature to a more practical version for machine learning in Section~\ref{sec:tangles}, see also Appendix~\ref{app:sub:translation}.
+\begin{itemize} \item {\bf Algorithmic framework.} We translate the abstract notion of tangles from the mathematical literature to a more practical version for machine learning in Section~\ref{sec:tangles}.
 We then develop a highly flexible algorithmic framework for clustering.
-We propose a basic version in Section~\ref{sec:algorithms} and refer to Section~\ref{app:alg_details} for further extensions and details.
+We propose a basic version in Section~\ref{sec:algorithms} and refer to Appendix~\ref{app:alg_details} for further extensions and details.

-\item {\bf Simulations and experiments.} To demonstrate the flexibility of the tangle approach, we provide case studies in three different scenarios: A questionnaire scenario in Section~\ref{sec:use_case:binary}, a graph clustering scenario in Section~\ref{sec:use_case:graphs}, and a feature-based scenario in Section~\ref{sec:use_case:metric}.
-In each of these sections we outline different properties of the tangle approach.
-Generally we compare tangles to other state of the art algorithms in the respective domains, for example spectral clustering in the graph clustering domain or $k$-means in the feature-based domain.
+\item {\bf Simulations and experiments.} To demonstrate the flexibility of the tangle approach, we provide case studies in three different scenarios: a questionnaire scenario in Section~\ref{sec:use_case:binary}, a graph clustering scenario in Section~\ref{sec:use_case:graphs}, and a feature-based scenario in Section~\ref{sec:use_case:metric}.
+In each of these sections, we outline different properties of the tangle approach.
+Generally, we compare tangles to other state-of-the-art algorithms in the respective domains, for example, spectral clustering in the graph clustering domain or $k$-means in the feature-based domain.

-\item {\bf Theoretical guarantees.} In each of the three scenarios, we also prove theoretical guarantees.
-In a statistical model for the questionnaire setting we prove that under certain parameter choices, tangles always discover the ground truth.
-The same can be proved for the graph clustering scenario in a stochastic block model.
+\item {\bf Theoretical guarantees.} In each of the three scenarios, we prove theoretical guarantees.
+Given a statistical model for the questionnaire setting, we prove that tangles always discover the ground truth under specific parameter choices.
+We prove the same for the graph clustering scenario in a stochastic block model.
 Finally, we investigate theoretical guarantees on feature-based clustering for interpretable clustering.

+\item {\bf Python package.} We implemented the central part of the algorithm and different options for pre- and post-processing.
+The code and basic examples are publicly available at: \href{https://github.com/tml-tuebingen/tangles/tree/vanilla}{https://github.com/tml-tuebingen/tangles/tree/vanilla}.

 \end{itemize}